noflo/noflo-jekyll/README.md

 Flow-based reimplementation of the [Jekyll](http://jekyllrb.com/) static site generator.
 This provides several advantages for [Node.js](http://nodejs.org/) and especially [NoFlo](http://noflojs.org/) developers:

 * **Pure JavaScript**, no need for Ruby or other runtimes in your environment.
 Especially handy if you're using [Grunt](http://gruntjs.com/) for site generation
 * **Other data sources**, in NoFlo everything is just a flow of data.
-You could easily plug in other data sources that the file system.
+You could easily plug in other data sources than the file system.
 For example, database query results
 * **Different converters**, don't want to use Markdown?
 Just plug in your own mark-up processor component
 * **Different template engines**, don't want to use Liquid?
 Just plug in your own template processor component
 * **Use as library or executable**, this Jekyll implementation is just a NoFlo graph.
 You can use it in other NoFlo applications, as a Node.js module, or as a command-line executable